Applying to the Coaches Network

 - Two client letters of recommendation using the committee’s official Confidential Google Form.
 All recommendations must be submitted directly to the committee by the recommendation writer.

-- Within the four preceding years the applicant must ful?ll TWO of the following THREE requirements:
+- Within the four preceding years the applicant must fulfill TWO of the following THREE requirements:

-- Be present for all trials of two licensed working equitation shows in any of the following capacities: Scribe, TD, Provisional TD, or Shadow-Judge.
+- Be present for all trials of two licensed working equitation shows in any of the following capacities: Scribe, TD, or Shadow-Judge.

-- Present a certificate of attendance from an official USAWE-recognized Licensed O?cials Seminar.
+- Present a certificate of attendance from an official USAWE recognized Licensed Officials Seminar.

-Applicants will be sent an invoice through PayPal, and applications will be reviewed once the $150 application fee and all application materials have been received.
+Applicants will be sent an invoice through PayPal and applications will be reviewed after the $150 application fee and all application materials have been received.

 To renew, a member of the WE Coaches Network will submit documentation of having completed a minimum of 30 hours of continuing education, two positive evaluations, and a renewal fee.
 The renewal fee will be $75 (half the current application fee).